watura/api-spec-1/authentication/scope.md

 When the `email` scope is authorized, the user's tokens will include their email.

+`email` cannot be authorized for the first time through Password Flow.

 App Streams do not notify of E-mail address changes.